How Many Exercises Should You Do Per Muscle Group?

 How to Combine Different Exercises

 Muscles that cross one joint (like your chest, lats, and glutes) grow incredibly well from the big compound exercises.
 You can bulk them up just fine with bench presses, pull-ups, and squats.
 But different variations can hit different fibres.
-For example, doing pull-ups with a wide overhand grip is probably better for your lower lats, and the incline bench is almost certainly better for your upper chest (study).
+For example, doing pull-ups with a wide overhand grip is probably better for your lower lats, and the incline bench press is almost certainly better for your upper chest (study).

 Muscles that cross two joints (like your biceps, triceps, and hamstrings) often grow better with isolation exercises.
 For example, when you’re doing the bench press, the movement at the shoulder joint interferes with your triceps (study).
 These muscles usually benefit from isolation exercises like biceps curls, triceps extensions, Romanian deadlifts, and leg curls.